ietf-wg-cellar/ebml-specification/specification.markdown

 of occurrences of this EBML Element within its Parent Element.

 Each instance of the Parent Element **MUST** contain at least this many instances of this EBML Element.
-If the EBML Element has an empty EBMLParentPath then minOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.
+If the EBML Element has an empty EBMLParentPath, then minOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.
 EBML Elements with minOccurs set to "1" that also have a default value (see (#default)) declared are not
-**REQUIRED** to be stored but are **REQUIRED** to be interpreted, see (#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
+**REQUIRED** to be stored but are **REQUIRED** to be interpreted; see (#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).

 An EBML Element defined with a minOccurs value greater than zero is called a Mandatory EBML Element.

 The minOccurs attribute is **OPTIONAL**.
-If the minOccurs attribute is not present then that EBML Element has a minOccurs value of 0.
+If the minOccurs attribute is not present, then that EBML Element has a minOccurs value of 0.

 The semantics meaning of minOccurs within an EBML Schema is analogous to the meaning of minOccurs within an XML Schema.